Login

 Pick a Date

-As mentioned, a balloon loan is a loan that has its regular periodic payment calculated using one term (say 30 years) when the last payment is due sooner (say in 7 years).
+As mentioned, a balloon loan is a loan that has its regular periodic payment calculated using one term (for example, 30 years) while the last payment is due sooner (for example, in 7 years).

 Example: Assume you are considering a mortgage for $146,500.
-You want the monthly payment calculated based on a 30-year loan, but you'll pay the balance after 72 months.
+You want the monthly payment calculated based on a 30-year loan, but you will pay the balance after 72 months.

 Doing the Two-Step